calderonalexis/Resume/README.md

   - Knowledge of virtualization platforms such as VMware Workstation and Oracle VM Virtual Box.
   - Network security controls under the hardening framework.
   - Knowledge of Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
-  - Hands-on experience in Fiber Optic cabling, structured cabling, performance analysis of a Radio Frequency system working with RadioMobile Software for a Microwave Link planning and deployment.
+  - Hands-on experience in Fiber Optic cabling using a fiber fusion splicer (OTDR), structured cabling, performance analysis of a Radio Frequency system working with RadioMobile software for a Microwave Link planning and deployment.
   - Passionate about coding and automating with a little background; Solving algorithmic problems and interpreting codes in programming languages such as HTML, Visual Basic, C/C++ & Python(Currently studying).

 #### Software Experience